 The datapath for the baseline design is shown in Figure 5.
 The blue signals represent the control/status signals for communicating between the datapath and the control unit.
 Your datapath module should probably instantiate a child module for each of the blocks in the datapath diagram; in other words, you should mostly use a structural design style in the datapath.
-Although you are free to develop your own modules to use in the datapath, you can also use the ones provided for you in the pclib and vclib.
+Although you are free to develop your own modules to use in the datapath, you can also use the ones provided for you in the vc directory.
 The repl block takes a 32b value and simply replicates it four times to create a 128b value.
-The mkaddr block simply concatenates the tag and idx plus some zeros like this: {tag, 4'b0000 }.
+The mkaddr block simply concatenates higher order address bits plus some zeros like this: { addr\bits, 4'b0000 }.
 As we become more proficient, we can use our judgement about what needs to be encapsulated in a child module.
 For example, the repl and mkaddr blocks can probably be done directly in the datapath without encapsulating them in a module.
 These operations are just wiring and not really "logic".
 However, we strongly encourage students to use comments and a temporary signal to clearly indicate where in the code you are doing this kind of wiring so that it is still easy to connect your datapath diagram to your code.
 Notice that to simplify our design, we are implementing the tag and data arrays using combinational-read SRAMs.
 This means that after setting the read address signals, the read data is available that same cycle.
 Note that more realistic designs meant for implementation in either an FPGA or ASIC would likely need to synchronous SRAMs.

-We provide two kinds of combinational-read SRAMs in both pclib and vclib: a version that supports partial byte-writes but where each entry must be an even multiple of eight bits (let's call this ByteWriteSRAM) and a version that does not support partial byte-writes but where each entry can be any bitwidth you want (let's call this FullWriteSRAM).
-We recommend using a ByteWriteSRAM for your data array (since you need partial write support, and cache lines are an even multiple of eight bits), and we recommend using a FullWriteSRAM for your tag array (since you do not need partial write support, and tags are not necessarily an even multiple of eight bits).
-Unfortunately, we made this a little more confusing than we had to by using different names for these two different kinds of SRAMs in pclib vs. vclib.
-To make matters worse we also used slightly different interfaces in pclib vs. vclib.
-They have the same functionality though, and remember that all of these SRAMs can only do one read or one write per cycle regardless of the interface.
-So here is the naming:
+We provide two kinds of combinational-read SRAMs in the vc directory: a version that supports partial byte-writes but where each entry must be an even multiple of eight bits (called vc\CombinationalSRAM\1rw) and a version that does not support partial byte-writes but where each entry can be any bitwidth you want (called vc\CombinationalBitSRAM\1rw).
+We recommend using a vc\CombinationalSRAM\1rw for your data array (since you need partial write support, and cache lines are an even multiple of eight bits), and we recommend using a vc\CombinationalBitSRAM\1rw for your tag array (since you do not need partial write support, and tags are not necessarily an even multiple of eight bits).